Nerian/Nerian.github.io/_posts/2014-08-30-how-to-handle-concurrent-requests-in-rails.md

 end
 {% endhighlight %}

-This code is a scalability problem, because each request efectively block other requests from being handled.
+This code is a scalability problem, because each request efectively blocks other requests from being handled.
 If your service receives more than one request per 5 seconds, your service will start failing to respond.
 But it doesn't need to be like that.
 There is a way to tell Rails that it is okay to handle some other request while some other work is being done and then go back to that original request when all it's ready.

 It's called concurrent mode.